-Note: This document contains side effect information about diflorasone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Maxiflor.
+Note: This page contains information about the side effects of diflorasone topical.
+Some of the dosage forms included on this document may not apply to the brand name Maxiflor.

-Some side effects of Maxiflor may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Maxiflor may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 Applies to diflorasone topical: topical application cream, topical application ointment

-Along with its needed effects, diflorasone topical (the active ingredient contained in Maxiflor) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by diflorasone topical (the active ingredient contained in Maxiflor).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking diflorasone topical:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking diflorasone topical:Incidence not known